Estate Planning

 The fees listed below for various estate plans are guidelines for an average, non-complicated estate plan and work with most clients.
 Your particular estate planning needs, however, may be more complicated.
 For example, the need for specialty trusts or complicated estate plans involving business interests will require additional work and fees.

-- Consultation with Client to obtain necessary information for document preparation
+- Brief consultation with Client to obtain necessary information for document preparation

 - Preparation of Will